calvincheewx/calvincheewx.github.io/index.md

 ---
 ## Capstone Project 1: Creating Interactive Dashboards and Data Storytelling with Excel

-**Project description:** The main aim of the capstone project is to exhibit the five stages of the data lifecycle through the use of the tool: Microsoft Excel.
+**Project description:** The main aim of the capstone project is to exhibit the different stages of the data lifecycle through the use of the tool: Microsoft Excel.

 ### 1. Data collection from various sources